travis-ci/docs-travis-ci-com/user/billing-overview.md

 ### User Licenses for Usage-based Plan with subscription

-Usage-based plan with subscription charges you immediately upon build start for the new unique user triggering build within a month.
+A usage-based plan with subscription charges you immediately upon build start for the new unique user triggering build within a month.

 Usage-based plans may have or may have not user-license allowance included in the price or available as a pool of user-licenses at a discounted credit cost.